memorypudding/xsint/README.md

 # xsint - osint simplified

-This is a tool I wrote a few years ago and I'm deciding to publish it.
+This is a OSINT tool I wrote a few years ago and I'm deciding to publish it.
 I will most likely not update this all the time but here it is.
 I'm open to contributions.